cartertinney/iot-operations-sdks/dotnet/samples/PassiveReplicationSample/readme.md

-# .NET sample application for MQ
+# .NET sample application for MQTT Broker

-This is a .NET sample used to demonstrate how to connect an in-cluster Pod using MQTTnet to MQ and then perform passive replication using the Akir.MQ leader election client.
+This is a .NET sample used to demonstrate how to connect an in-cluster Pod using MQTTnet to MQTT Broker and then perform passive replication using the leader election client.

-This sample is designed to be deployed alongside an MQ deployment.
+This sample is designed to be deployed alongside an MQTT Broker deployment.

 When deployed, 2 or more pods running this hosted service will automatically campaign to be elected leader on start-up.
 Once one of the pods is elected leader, that pod will periodically update some